PhucXDoan/CrashCourse/README.md

 [^3]: The word "origin" refers to the main place where the repository is being hosted.
 In this case, it's GitHub, but it needs not be.
 It could be on your top-secret company's servers for instance.

+[^4]: You can directly add and modify files of the repository on GitHub and thus make commits that your local copy of the repository wouldn't have.
+Maybe go ahead and reword some sentences you found confusing or fix some typos.
+This is a good way to play around with the routine of fetching and pulling changes through the GUI client.

 # Task 1: Using brain more.